School holidays

 Additional holidays and days off

 In addition to the regular Austrian school holidays, many students get extra days off for official public holidays.
 Because of Austria’s strong religious affiliations to the Catholic church, many important days on the Catholic calendar are also public holidays when the schools close.
-These include the following for 2024:
+These include the following for the current academic year:

 Public holidayDates